Last Updated on January 18, 2026 by Denise Leo

 The two most common surgical procedures are:

 A deepening of the trochlear wedge, where the surgeon creates a deeper “container” so the kneecap has extra room to remain in place.
-The other part of this surgery is where the surgeon tightens the joint capsule, which is often a key element in in ensuring the success rate of the luxating patella surgery.
+The other part of this surgery involves the surgeon tightening the joint capsule, which is often a key element in ensuring the success rate of luxating patella surgery.

-Approximately 10% of Poms don’t demonstrate much improvement which is why it’s essential to know the success rate prior to starting.
+Approximately 10% of Poms don’t demonstrate much improvement, which is why it’s essential to know the success rate before starting.
 This is why you need to know that, despite the chances being minimal, it’s still knowledge you need to possess.

-Every surgery has risks, whether it’s carried out on people or dogs.
-Risks may be related to anaesthetic and/or infections that can occur after the surgery.
+Every surgery carries risks, whether it’s performed on people or dogs.
+Risks may include anaesthetic and/or infections that can occur after surgery.

 The positive news is that if surgery is carried out before the condition has progressed, and your Pomeranian is still reasonably young and healthy, the success rate improves dramatically.
-Lots of Pomeranians live a long healthy life, relatively free of pain, while others need more surgeries to keep improving.
+Many Pomeranians live long, healthy lives, relatively free from pain, while others require more surgeries to continue improving.

 Increase Your Odds of a High Surgery Success Rate